Intravenous/Project-2/README.md

 `The API and App.js`

-After brainstorming ideas and searching for a suitable API, as a pair we eventually settled on the idea of creating an application that would provide the ‘Soundtrack’ to a user’s live using Deezer’s API.
+After brainstorming ideas and searching for a suitable API, as a pair we eventually settled on the idea of creating an application that would provide the ‘Soundtrack’ to a user’s life using Deezer’s API.

 On completion of the project, our application composed of four pages and eight components.